How to Relieve Sciatic Nerve Pain With Exercise

 - Stay in this position for several seconds, then return to the initial position.

 - Now do this on the left side.

-- After every rep you should try to stretch a little more than you did before.
+- After every rep, you should try to stretch a little farther than you did before.

 - Lie down on a mattress or on the floor, then bend your knees and bring them as close as possible to your chest.

-- Keep your knees in place by holding your legs with both of your arms, as if you’re almost in a fetal position.
+- Keep your knees in place by holding your legs with both arms, as if you’re in fetal position.

 - Let your legs go and then stretch them out.

 If you’re dealing with this potentially debilitating problem, try out some of these exercises to relieve your sciatic nerve pain.
 It will take some willpower and consistency, but they really can help!